openmc-dev/openmc/docs/source/methods/eigenvalue.rst

 Method of Successive Generations
 --------------------------------

-The method used to converge on the fission source distribution in a criticality calculation, known as the method of successive generations, was first introduced by [Lieberoth]_.
+The method used to converge on the fission source distribution in an eigenvalue calculation, known as the method of successive generations, was first introduced by [Lieberoth]_.
 In this method, a finite number of neutron histories, :math:`N`, are tracked through their lifetime iteratively.
 If fission occurs,